SwarnavaBanerjee24/student-performance-predictor/README.md

 6. Writing score (Out of 100)
 7. Reading Score (Out of 100)

-## Steps to followed for this ML project
+## Steps to be followed for this ML project
 - Understand the problem statement
 - Dataset
 - Perform data checks